MEI-Grupo-4-CarIn/Routes.MicroService/README.md

 - `OPENROUTESERVICE_API_KEY`: Your OpenRouteService API key.
 - `VEHICLE_MICROSERVICE_API_URL`: The base URL of the Vehicle.MicroService.
 - `AUTH_MICROSERVICE_API_URL`: The base URL of the Auth.MicroService.
-- `JWT_PUBLIC_KEY`: The public key used for JWT authentication, used to read user's authentication.
+- `JWT_PUBLIC_KEY`: The public key used for JWT authentication, used to read the user's authentication.
 - `SERVICE_SECRET_KEY`: The secret key fot service-to-service JWT authentication.
+- `RABBITMQ_URI`: The base URL of your RabbitMQ instance.

 Remember not to commit the `.env` file to the repository.
 This file is included in the `.gitignore` file to prevent it from being accidentally committed.